DigiPen-CS180/.github/README.md

 # Welcome to the Digipen CS 180 on GitHub

 This serves as just a placeholder.
-If you are seeing this, you do not have access to this course.
+If you are seeing this, you do not have access to this material.

 DigiPen CS180 GitHub [Code of Conduct](./CODE_OF_CONDUCT.md)